-Background: We tried to understand the safest values of high density lipoproteins (HDL) in the plasma.
+Background: We tried to understand the most desired values of high density lipoproteins (HDL).

-Methods: Patients with plasma HDL values lower than 40 mg/dL were collected into the first, lower than 50 mg/dL into the second, and 50 mg/dL and higher into the third groups, respectively.
+Methods: Patients with plasma HDL values lower than 40 mg/dL were collected into the first, lower than 46 mg/dL into the second, lower than 50 mg/dL into the third, and 50 mg/dL and higher into the fourth groups, respectively.

-Results: The study included 256 cases (153 females and 103 males), totally.
-Parallel to the highest HDL values, the mean age, body mass index (BMI), fasting plasma glucose (FPG), low density lipoproteins (LDL), white coat hypertension (WCH), hypertension (HT), and diabetes mellitus (DM) were the highest in the third group.
-Whereas coronary heart disease (CHD) was the highest in the first group in contrast to the lowest HDL value.
-On the other hand, BMI, FPG, DM, and CHD were the lowest in the second group with the HDL values between 40 and 50 mg/dL in the plasma.
+Results: The study included 256 cases (153 females), totally.
+Parallel to the highest HDL values, the mean age, female ratio, body mass index (BMI), fasting plasma glucose (FPG), low density lipoproteins (LDL), white coat hypertension (WCH), hypertension (HT), and diabetes mellitus (DM) were the highest in the fourth group.
+Whereas coronary heart disease (CHD) was the highest in the first group in contrast to the lowest HDL and LDL values.
+Interestingly, the mean age, female ratio, BMI, FPG, WCH, DM, and CHD were the lowest in the second group.
+Triglycerides were the highest parallel to the highest prevalence of smoking in the second, and they were the lowest parallel to the lowest prevalence of smoking in the fourth groups.

-Conclusions: The highest mean age, BMI, FPG, LDL, WCH, HT, and DM parallel to the highest HDL, and the highest CHD in contrast to the lowest HDL values may show initially positive but eventually negative acute phase protein functions of HDL in the metabolic syndrome.
-The lowest BMI, FPG, DM, and CHD in the second group can also support the idea.
-So the safest values of HDL may be in between 40 and 50 mg/dL in the plasma.
+Conclusions: The highest mean age, female ratio, BMI, FPG, WCH, HT, and DM parallel to the highest HDL and LDL, and the highest CHD in contrast to the lowest HDL and LDL values may show initially positive but eventually negative acute phase proteins functions of HDL and LDL.
+Due to the lowest mean age, female ratio, BMI, FPG, WCH, DM, and CHD, the most desired values of HDL may be between 40 and 46 mg/dL in the plasma.

-Key words: High density lipoproteins, low density lipoproteins, negative acute phase proteins, triglycerides, body mass index, smoking, metabolic syndrome
+Key words: High density lipoproteins, low density lipoproteins, triglycerides, acute phase proteins, body mass index, smoking, metabolic syndrome